pFindStudio/pUniFind/User_guide.md

 To further enhance the database search and rescoring performance in HLA or non-specific enzyme digestion scenarios, please follow these steps:

 1. In the pFind project folder, navigate to the task directory and open the param subfolder.
 Then, modify the parameter pepnum in the file pFind.cfg from 10 to 20.
-(This change can be made either before or after the pFind search.)
+(This change can be made either before or after the pFind search, which is currently not supported by GUI.)
-2. Open the corresponding task in pFind and rerun the database search.
+2. Open the corresponding task in pFind and run the database search.
 3. Finally, perform the rescoring using pUniFind.

 ## ❓ FAQ <a name="-faq"></a>